memgraph/docs/docs/under-the-hood/replication.md

 received or a timeout is reached.
 If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will return an error to the user.<br/>
-The error indicates that the user should check the status of the REPLICAs as there might be a network/hardware issue.
+The error indicates that the user should check the status of the REPLICAs as there might be a network or hardware issue.

 The following diagrams express the behavior in cases when SYNC REPLICA doesn't answer within the expected timeout.